 Workers are needed for the harvest.
 Through quality church work programs, Concordia University Irvine supports the formation of pastors, DCEs, DPMs, deaconesses, and teachers in the Lutheran Church—Missouri Synod (LCMS).
 Starting for the 2016-17 academic year, that support will now include a substantial increase in institutional aid.

-We are proud to offer a limited number of qualified new church work students a guarantee of $20,000 in institutional aid* and an on-campus full housing grant.* Institutional aid will be comprised of a variety of sources, such as academic, talent, etc. To qualify you must:
+We are proud to offer a limited number of qualified new church work students a guarantee of $22,000 in institutional aid* and an on-campus full housing grant.* Institutional aid will be comprised of the sum of a variety of sources, such as academic or talent scholarships, etc. To qualify you must:

-If you are one of the first qualified students to have been accepted to Concordia, and to Christ College Church Vocation, and make your $500 deposit by May 1, you are guaranteed $20,000 in institutional aid and an on-campus full housing grant.
-To begin your application or to ask any questions, please contact Carrie Donohoe, Christ College Program Coordinator, at [email protected] or (949) 214-3389.
+If you are one of the first qualified students to have been accepted to Concordia, and to Christ College Church Vocation, and make your $500 deposit by May 1, you are guaranteed a total of $22,000 in institutional aid and an on-campus full housing grant.
+To begin your application or to ask any questions, please contact Carrie Donohoe, Christ College Program Coordinator, at email@example.com or (949) 214-3389.

 *California students receiving Cal Grant funds are not eligible to receive aid beyond a student's financial need.

 Intended for students who are members of an LCMS congregation, have a minimum GPA of 2.5 cumulative and GPA of 2.8 in certification course work, and plan to pursue a career in a church work profession (Education, Seminary, Deaconess, DCE, and Parish Music).

 In addition to the financial aid offered through Concordia University, church work students are also eligible for the following scholarships and grants.

 Bethesda Lutheran Communities to award $30,000 in scholarships for the 2019-20 academic school year.

 Now accepting applications from Lutheran high school, college and seminary students.